NickSwainston/pulsar_spectra/docs/bandwidth_intergration.rst

 Integration of the model functions
 ----------------------------------
-In this section, bandwidth integrations are performed directly using the model functions which are detailed in Swainston et al. (2022).
+In the following subsections, bandwidth integrations are performed directly using the model functions which are detailed in Swainston et al. (2022).

 Simple power law
 ~~~~~~~~~~~~~~~~